 If you’re thinking of coming to Europe more often with your pup, consider getting a pet passport.
 You can only get it issued in Europe so I saw a vet in Paris and got Fira a France passport.
 There’s an EU Passport too but I think they only had the France ones.
 Plus, next year we’re coming back to France and going to England from Paris so I’m fine with that.
 Now, I don’t have to do the paperwork all over again each time I travel.
 You only need to get a health certificate from your vet back home per the airline rules.

 So, that’s it!

 It’s really pretty straightforward–doing it for the first time does ensue some anxiety but now I feel pretty confident for next Spring.
 I will also be doing London from Paris so that will be an adventure.
 England is soo much more complicated as it’s considered an island, there are stricter rules and you cannot fly directly into the country (unless your dog is in cargo, BUT frenchie breeds are not allowed in cargo).

 Overall, Paris is surprisingly a dog-friendly city.
 They’re very relaxed about dogs in general.
-We were even able to bring dogs INSIDE a few restaurants (Montpartnasse 1900) and there are dog-friendly areas of the big parks (Tuileries, Palais Royal Gardens, Luxembourg etc)–perfect.
-Paris has honestly become one of my favorite cities in the world!
+We were even able to bring dogs inside a few restaurants (Montpartnasse 1900) and there are dog-friendly areas of the big parks (Tuileries, Palais Royal Gardens, Luxembourg etc)–perfect.
 You can read my dog-friendly Paris guide here.

 Let me know if you have any questions in the comments.
 It was pretty daunting for me in the beginning but I knew I wanted to create a guide that was written in you know, normal human sentences that were easy to understand.
-Also be sure to save and/or print my free step-by-step checklist!
+Also, here’s a free step-by-step checklist!